Hiroshi-Nakamura/AutomaticDifferentiation/README.md

     AutomaticDifferentiation::FuncPtr y=f(AutomaticDifferentiation::createVariables());

-Jacobian and Hessian are popular.
+Jacobian and Hessian are also popular.
 The functions `AutomaticDifferentiation::jacobian()` and `AutomaticDifferentiation::hessian()` are prepared.
-Then you can obtain them by typing the below (dim is the dimention of variables):
+Then you can obtain them by typing the below (`dim` is the dimention of variables):

     auto jac=AutomaticDifferentiation::jacobian(y,dim);
     auto hes=AutomaticDifferentiation::hessian(y,dim);